 Terrence Pugh, MD, Co-Chief Resident

-Hello -- and welcome to Carolinas Rehabilitation, the largest rehabilitation center in the Southeast.
+Hello – and welcome to Carolinas Rehabilitation in Charlotte, NC, the largest rehabilitation center in the Southeast.
 Here at Carolinas Rehabilitation, I feel we have one of the best residency programs in the country.
 Our program is continuing to grow, and we have recently expanded to 14 residents.
-We have an excellent attending to resident ratio and exposure to all areas of Physical Medicine and Rehabilitation.
-Whether your interests lie in general rehabilitation in an outpatient setting; an academic inpatient setting; interventional pain management; or alternative medicine, we have what you are looking for in a program.
+We have an excellent attending-to-resident ratio and exposure to all areas of physical medicine and rehabilitation.
+Whether your interests lie in general rehabilitation in an outpatient setting, an academic inpatient setting, interventional pain management, or alternative medicine, we have what you are looking for in a program.

 Justin Alexander, MD, Co-Chief Resident

 I am honored to welcome you to Carolinas Rehabilitation!
-Carolinas Rehab offers an exceptional atmosphere for PM&R training.
+Located in Charlotte, NC, Carolinas Rehabilitation offers an exceptional atmosphere for PM&R training.
 As the largest rehabilitation center in the Southeast, our program provides exposure to all aspects of physiatry.
 Our well-balanced experience allows us to excel in core PM&R training while providing ample opportunity to pursue personal interests.
 Dedicated faculty help encourage a friendly and supportive environment.

 Our friendships extend beyond the boundaries of a clinical setting.
 We enjoy each other's company during resident retreats, a variety of intramural sports, and restaurant outings.
-Come see why Carolinas Rehabilitation - and Charlotte - has so much to offer!
+Come see what Carolinas Rehabilitation (and Charlotte) has to offer!

 Faculty and Resident Comments